Ganesh

 Legacy Application Migration to AWS

-Three legacy apps needed migrating from Spanish data centres to AWS — with 3 months to go before a DC licence deadline.
+Three legacy applications needed migrating from ageing data centres to AWS against a hard deadline.
 Discovered they were incompatible with lift-and-shift.
-Presented an alternative modernisation plan, got it approved, and delivered all three applications with penetration testing complete and 3 days to spare.
-Solo-architected the full high and low-level design.
+Presented an alternative modernisation approach, secured approval, and delivered all three applications with penetration testing complete ahead of the deadline.

-A casual conversation about a colleague's Friday reporting nightmare became a full product.
-Delivered a work management platform that replaced email-based processes, produced 15+ automated reports, and let the team take on significantly more work with the same headcount.
-Later replicated for other departments after the client started "showing it off" in SLT meetings.
+A conversation about a manual reporting burden became a full product.
+Delivered a work management platform that replaced email-based processes, produced 15+ automated reports, and enabled the team to take on significantly more work with the same headcount.
+Later replicated for other departments.

 - ✓Eliminated hours of weekly manual reporting